T1mSchneider/T1mSchneider.github.io/index.md

 Currently working on feature engineering to get models better as well as understanding why Random Forrest worked so well, here is a sample
 <img src="images/Screenshot 2024-10-30 at 13-20-53 Untitled7 - Jupyter Notebook.png?raw=true"/>

-12Other projects coming soon include, refining and showing off SQL skills, and a project predicting energy consumption based on previous years.
+Other projects coming soon include, refining and showing off SQL skills, and a project predicting energy consumption based on previous years.

 <!--
 [Project 2 Title](/pdf/sample_presentation.pdf)